stelauconseil/vds-verify/README.md

 # ⚙️ Setup

-Update the API URL in the fetch request in App.js to point to the local server.
+Update the API URL (environment variable) to point to the VDS verify server.

 # ✍️ To start